-A group of experts, independent of the sponsor and the investigator, which regularly monitors the progress of the trial.
+An independent group of experts independent of the sponsor and the investigator which regularly monitors the progress of the trial.
 The group monitors the progress, safety data and critical result variables of the trial and may if necessary recommend its continuation, modification or suspension.

-Somatic cell therapy
+Somatic cell therapy medicinal product (SCTMP)